alvarovitta/Cost-Management/New-3.6-Monitoring-your-costs.md

   - [Track trends](https://docs.microsoft.com/en-us/azure/cost-management/tutorial-review-usage#track-usage-and-cost-trends): You track actual money spent for usage and costs with Over Time reports to identify trends.
   - [Detect Inefficiencies](https://docs.microsoft.com/en-us/azure/cost-management/tutorial-review-usage#track-usage-and-cost-trends): by creating optimizer reports that improve efficiency, optimize usage, and identify ways to save money spent on your cloud resources.
-  - [Create Alerts](https://docs.microsoft.com/en-us/azure/cost-management/tutorial-review-usage#create-alerts-for-unusual-spending): to alert stakeholders automatically for spending anomalies and overspending risks
+  - [Create Alerts for Unusual Spending](https://docs.microsoft.com/en-us/azure/cost-management/tutorial-review-usage#create-alerts-for-unusual-spending): to alert stakeholders automatically for spending anomalies and overspending risks
   - Use easy-to-understand [dashboard reports](https://docs.microsoft.com/en-us/azure/cost-management/dashboards) to help with cost allocation and showbacks/chargebacks as well.

 Here is an example of a cost over time report: